Donotknow: Croatia

 In a Croatian language tale from Istria, collected by folklorist Maja Bošković-Stulli with the title Đovanin i konjić ("Dovanin and the Little Horse"), Dovanin is given a little horse.
-One day, while he in the stables, the horse cries and warns the boy that his aunt intends to kill him by giving him cookies laced with poison, and later poisoned tea.
+One day, while he is in the stables, the horse cries and warns the boy that his aunt intends to kill him by giving him cookies laced with poison, and later poisoned tea.
 With the horse's warnings, he avoids both dangers, and they both flee from home.
 At a distance, the horse advises the boy to answer everything only with the sentence "ne znan" ("I don't know"), and gives him its bridle which can summon it in case the boy needs any help.
 Dovanin goes to a nearby city and looks for a job with the king.
 The king's daughter, seeing his beauty, convinces her father to hire him as their gardener.
 While he is at work, the youth summons the horse and tramples the entire royal garden.
 The king learns of this and threatens to kill him, but, once again, the princess intervenes on his behalf.
 Some time later, the king summons his daughters' potential husbands, Dovanin included, and asks the latter to wait behind a door, while the two elder princesses gift their husbands, two princes, a golden apple and a silken ribbon.
-The youngest princess also gives has golden apple and silk ribbon to Dovanin.
+The youngest princess also gives her golden apple and silk ribbon to Dovanin.
 Later, the king summons his three sons-in-law to hunt some fowl in the woods.
 Dovanin rides behind his brothers-in-law on a lame horse, but, when he is out of sight, he summons his loyal horse and hunts fowl all around the woods.
 Soon after, the two princes find him and the large set of game.
 Without recognizing him and their brother-in-law, they ask the stranger to share some of the game; Dovanin agrees to a trade: some of the fowl in exchange for their golden apples.
 The princes return to the castle, and Dovanin not far behind, but with the best fowl.
 Some time later, war breaks out, and the king orders his sons-in-law to fight for the kingdom.
 Dovanin is given another lame horse - and is expected to die in battle, but ditches the shabby mount and summons his horse again.
 He rides into battle and defeats the enemy army, but is injured in his right leg.
-The princes bandage his injury, and Dovanin retutns back to the lame ride, while the princes go directly to the castle for a celebratory feast.
+The princes bandage his injury, and Dovanin returns back to the lame ride, while the princes go directly to the castle for a celebratory feast.
 The two princes claim that Dovanin died in battle, but he soon enters the feast.